-In billing our client accounts for management fees, we typically "group" them by family (or "household") as a way for clients to reach breakpoints, such as those shown above in our standard fee schedule.
+In billing our client accounts for management fees, we typically "group" them by family (or "household") as a way for clients to reach breakpoints.
 In addition, we, at our discretion, group multiple households or multiple client relationships together for purposes of reaching fee breakpoints.
 Under these circumstances, we acknowledge that individual clients or client households may not have complete control over whether or not they reach fee breakpoints.
 In other words, one client's decision to increase or decrease their assets under Kovitz management may affect whether or not another (and sometimes unrelated) client will reach a breakpoint.
 Clients should understand that the grouping of accounts within households, or across multiple households or relationships for purposes of reaching fee breakpoints, is solely at our discretion.